 Magnetic resonance imaging (MRI) is a scientific imaging approach that makes use of a magnetic fields and computer generated radio waves to create precise images of the organs and tissues in your body.

 Most MRI machines are large, tube-shaped magnets.
 When you lie in an MRI machine, the magnetic field briefly realigns water molecules in your body.
-Radio waves leads to these aligned atoms to produce faint signals, which are used to create cross-sectional MRI images — like slices in a loaf of bread.
+Radio waves leads to these aligned atoms to produce faint signals, which are used to create cross-sectional MRI images.

 The MRI Machine can additionally produce 3D pictures that can be evaluated from various angles.

 MRI is a noninvasive way for your healthcare practitioner to look at your organs, tissues and skeletal system.
 It produces high-resolution images of the inside of the body that assist diagnose a variety of problems.

 MRI is the most often used imaging take a look at of the brain and spinal cord.